 Where to Get Inked in Kuta: Studios Worth Knowing

-Whatever studio you choose: check that the health permit is displayed, watch the artist open a fresh needle, and make sure the ink caps are single-use.
-Any reputable artist will do all of this without you asking.
-If they don't, walk out.
+Whatever studio you choose, run three checks: confirm the health permit is displayed, watch the artist open a fresh needle, and make sure the ink caps are single-use.

-Andrew's Take: I've been to these studios.
-I've walked into plenty more that I wouldn't send anyone to.
-The tells are always the same — unlabelled ink bottles, a needle tray that doesn't look freshly laid out, an artist who quotes a price without looking at your design concept.
 Bali has enough genuinely good studios that you don't need to settle.
-If you want me to match you to a specific artist based on the style you're going for and lock in the appointment before you land, WhatsApp me the design reference and your dates.
+WhatsApp me the design reference and your dates, and I'll match you to a specific artist for the style you're going for and lock in the appointment before you land.
 I do this regularly and it's a free part of how I help guests plan their trip.

 Timing Your Tattoo Within Your Bali Trip

-This matters more than most people think.
+When you get tattooed during your Bali trip matters more than most people think.
 A fresh tattoo in Bali sun and saltwater is a problem.
 Here's how to time it correctly:

 FAQs — Bali Kuta Tattoo Designs and Prices 2026